Battery Pack Cell Availability

 When developing a battery pack, considerations should be made for the type of cell choice and what that means in terms of availability and impact on the project time line.

 Most engineers are not aware of the logistics around some of the top tier cell suppliers.
-A common misconception is that all cell brands are readily available or on the shelf with a distributer.
+A common misconception is that all cell brands are readily available or on the shelf with a distributor.
 That may or may not be the case with some chemistries, brands, and common models.

 For an example, if you are designing an alkaline battery pack, it is very likely most of the cell models are readily available.
-Common Nickel Metal Hydride models would also be available from most stocking distributers.
+Common Nickel Metal Hydride models would also be available from most stocking distributors.
 Nickel Cadmium is getting less and less available due to the green initiative, and when it comes to Lithium chemistry, it is much more complex than just selecting a cell model and anticipating it is available for immediate purchase/use.

 Purchasing Brand Name Battery Cells

-Battery brands like Samsung, Panasonic, Boston Power, A123, etc. are not cells that can be purchased from distributers.
+Battery brands like Samsung, Panasonic, Boston Power, A123, etc. are not cells that can be purchased from distributors.
 In order to purchase battery cells from these brands you need to be an approved battery pack assembler of these manufacturers.
 You must purchase the battery cells directly from them.
 In many instances these cells are not a stocking item for them and need to be manufactured.
 In these cases you are subject to their manufacturing lead times, even at the prototype quantities.

 As an approved battery pack assembler for some of the top tier manufacturers, the approval process with them is streamlined to be able to obtain cells without delay.
 Even with the pre-approval status, prototype cell quantities can be 8-weeks or more.
 Production can take up to 14-weeks or more, depending on the logistics.